Russia catches a nasty dose of the Dutch Disease

-Russia has caught a bad case of the Dutch Disease, an economic ailment that sends the value of currency soaring well beyond what it should be and smothers the rest of the economy.
+Russia has caught a bad case of the Dutch Disease, an economic ailment that sends the value of a currency soaring well beyond what it should be and smothers the rest of the economy.

 Symptoms include: a flood of cheap imports that drive your domestic producers out of business and the falling competitiveness of exports that leads to a ballooning currency account deficit.
 Listless economic growth and falling tax revenues cause balance of payment problems and big budget deficits.